bmccutchanjr/create-dom-element/README.md

 # Create DOM Element

 Create DOM Element is intended as a front-end utility script to aid in the creation and configuration of HTML DOM elements on a web page.
-It consists simply as a single JavaScript function.
+It consists of a single JavaScript function.

 To use it, include a script tag in your HTML with this URL as 'src'.